Human Resources Development – BUSI 644

-There are 4 graded Discussion Board Forums throughout the course.
-The purpose of Discussion Board Forums is to generate interaction among students in regard to relevant current course topics.
-The student is required to post 1 thread of at least 400 words within the Discussion Board Forum and SafeAssign link by 11:59 p.m.
-(ET) on Thursday of the assigned module/week.
-The student will then post 2 substantive replies of at least 250 words each by 11:59 p.m.
-(ET) on Sunday of the same module/week.
-For each thread and reply the student must cite at least 2 sources, such as the textbook, the Bible, or other scoloarly sources.
+Discussions are collaborative learning experiences.
+There are 4 graded Discussions throughout the course.
+The purpose of Discussion is to generate interaction among students in regard to relevant current course topics.
+The student is required to post 1 thread of at least 400 words within the Discussion.
+The student will then post 2 substantive replies of at least 250 words each.
+For each thread and reply the student must cite at least 3 sources, such as the textbook, the Bible, or other scholarly sources.

-The student will write a literature review based on the topic chosen for Part 1.
+The student will write a literature review.
 This assignment must be completed in APA format and include at least 8 pages of content.
 The student is required to substantiate his/her writing with at least 10 scholarly sources, 1 of which must be the Bible.
-The assignment is due through SafeAssign by 11:59 p.m.
-(ET) on Sunday of Module/Week 6.